 THE SPACE is located beside the Staunton Visitors Center on New Street and features storefront windows from both the street and the New Street parking garage.
 SDDA invites individuals to step up and take a peek through the glass to check what’s happening this summer.

-Beginning July 1: A Lil’ Statler Brothers Exhibit
+Summer 2022: A Lil’ Statler Brothers Exhibit

 Swinging the spotlight to the debut of THE SPACE this summer, the SDDA will open A Lil’ Statler Brothers Exhibit on Friday, July 1, 2022.
 This exhibit honors the Country Music Hall of Fame members and their roots in the Queen City.
 On special loan from the Statler Brothers and their families, A Lil’ Statler Brothers Exhibit features a variety of items and memorabilia from the group’s career that spanned four decades — including some of their legendary costumes, stage equipment, books, a few never before seen photos and props from The Statler Brothers’ show on The Nashville Network.